Applications for 2018 are open.

 2. Academic prerequisites are:

-(d) Completed Bachelor of Science in psychology or another degree in psychology recognized by the EU as a 1st or 2nd cycle degree, equivalent to at least 180 ECTS.
+(d) Completed Bachelor in psychology/ with a psychology major (at least 100 ECTS in psychology or directly related (i.e., statistics)) or another degree in psychology recognized by the EU as a 1st or 2nd cycle degree, equivalent to at least 180 ECTS.
 This prerequisite must be fulfilled at the time of administrative enrollment.
 Applications from students of the last year of Bachelor or equivalent study programs will be accepted conditionally.

 3. Language prerequisites are:

-(e) Proficiency in written and spoken English at a B2 level of the Common European Framework of Reference for Languages (CECR), with preference given to those with a C1 level or above.
+(e) Proficiency in written and spoken English at a high B2 level of the Common European Framework of Reference for Languages (CECR), with preference given to those with a C1 level or above.
 Certificates should be no more than 2 years old.
-The list of accepted certificates are:
+The list of accepted certificates are (this may be update):

 - COE/ALTE (Council of Europe/Association of Language Testers in Europe) – B2